Common Draftbeer Questions

 Q: What is the ideal beer temperature?

-Temperature is a key factory in storing and dispensing draught beer.
-Beer can freeze at 28°F, so it is important to select and maintain proper operating temperatures inside the refrigerator cabinet.
-Optimum temperatures for serving cold beer are 34°-38° F (1°-3° C).
+A: Temperature is a key factor in storing and dispensing draught beer.
+Beer can freeze at 28 degrees, and temperatures above 39 degrees cause the CO2 molecule to expand, making your beer foamy, so it is important to select and maintain proper operating temperatures inside the refrigerator cabinet.
+The optimum temperature for serving cold beer is between 34-38 degrees.

 Q: How important a role does a clean beer glass play?

 A: Keeping your glassware clean is the key to serving good draught beer.
 To achieve this:

 There are three ways to test if a glass is "beer clean":